Ensuring access to care.

 Insurance and fees cover less than half of The Brookline Center’s revenue base.
 Although health insurance is mandatory in Massachusetts, low and moderate income individuals and families may often experience gaps in coverage, while others may have insurance that does not cover the duration, frequency, or type of care they require.
 As a result, we depend on philanthropy which, in 2020, contributed 20% of the Center’s income, or $1.34 million.
 Contributions by private individuals, companies, and foundations help ensure that adults and children who need our help can find outstanding, affordable, comprehensive care.

-Read our 2019 Annual Report, Access is Everything, to learn more about what your partnership and your commitment make possible.
+Read our 2020 Annual Report, Ready & Able, to learn more about what your partnership and your commitment make possible.

 |Counting on Care|

 |We are grateful to the 1,438 generous individuals, companies, and foundations who made gifts of $1.3 million to sustain core services and grow innovative programs.|

 |Public funding covers 19% of the Center’s annual budget.
 Many years ago, local, state, and federal funds covered 70%.
 Donors help close this gap.|